 Did you know yoga and the moon are deeply connected?
 Being about 70% water, we are affected by the moon phases according to the laws of gravity.
 In Ashtanga, we take rest from our daily Mysore practice on full & new moon days.
-At the Front, we observe these moon holidays for our Mysore program but our other yoga classes are still in session on moon days!
+At the Front, we observe these moon holidays for our Mysore program and Primary Series classes.

 Full June 5 | New June 20

 Full Sept.
 1 | New Sept.
 17